 Why might I need an NDA?

-You may need an NDA if, for example, you are entering into a new business relationship and wish to protect any confidential or commercially sensitive information/documentation belonging to your business that you have allowed the other party to know about for the mentioned business relationship.
+You may need an NDA if, for example, you are entering into a new business relationship and wish to protect any confidential or commercially sensitive information/documentation belonging to the business that you have allowed the other party to know about for the mentioned business relationship.

 Likewise, you may be working as a contractor or sub-contractor and receiving information/documentation of the kind referred to above as part of the project.